Set the name for your app. This name will also be the name of the folder that is downloaded when you export your project.

-Here you can define if your application supports tablets.
-Defaults to 'No'.
+Define if your application supports tablets.
+Defaults to

-Here you can set a bundle identifier which is a unique identifier for your app.
-This is normally set in reverse domain name notation (as seen in the placeholder).
+Set a bundle identifier which is a unique identifier for your app.
+This is normally set in reverse domain name notation (eg:

-Here you can set a package identifier which is a unique identifier for your app.
-This is normally set in reverse domain name notation (as seen in the placeholder).
+Set a package identifier which is a unique identifier for your app.
+This is normally set in reverse domain name notation (eg:

-Here you can define what permissions the app will ask for when installed.
+Define what permissions the app will ask for when installed.
 All permissions are disabled by default.
 You will have to set permissions manually for each device functionality.

 _Note: If your application uses a device/hardware feature (an example: Camera), it is required to enable that permission under this section before publishing the app to the Google Play Store.